TAPS Working Group

 application-layer protocol has defined its own framing.
 For

-example, when an HTTP application sends and receives HTTP messages
+example, when an HTTP application sends and receives HTTP messages Messages

-over a byte-stream transport, it must parse the boundaries of HTTP
+over a byte-stream transport, it must parse the boundaries of HTTP messages

-messages from the stream of bytes.
+Messages from the stream of bytes.

 4.1.6.
 Event Handling